NSW School of Languages logo

 The stage 5 course (Years 9 and 10) caters for all proficiency levels, including Beginner, Intermediate and Advanced levels.
 Eligibility rules apply for students continuing on to the Stage 6 Continuers or in Context courses.

-The 100 hour course is for Year 10 students who have not prevoiusly studied Korean.
-Students who complete the 100 hour course, remain eligible for the Stage 6 Beginners course, dependant on meeting other criteria and this course is excellent preparation for the Stage 6 Beginners course.
+The 100-hour course is for Year 10 students who have not previously studied Korean.
+Students who complete the 100-hour course remain eligible for the Stage 6 Beginners course, dependant on meeting other criteria.
+This course is excellent preparation for the Stage 6 Beginners course.

 Stage 6 (Years 11 & 12)